yoonghm/Examples/ATWINC1500/README.md

 It support WPA/WPA2 personal, WPA Enterpeise, TLS security protocols. it provides DHCP, DNS, TCP/IP (IPv4), UDP, HTTP and HTTPS network protocols.

+It is able to operate up to 7 TCP sockets (as client or server) and up to 4 UDP sockets (client or server).

-When it is in AP (Access Point) mode, it only supports 1 client.
+When it is in AP (Access Point) mode, it supports OPEN and WEP securities and allows 1 client.

+AP and STA modes cannot co-exist.

 The references to the ATWINC15x0-MR210xB module include the module devices listed in the following: